adc-trust-ai/trust-free/MANUAL.md

     Only for internal use.

-- 📊 `varImp(X_test,y_test,corAnalysis=False,plot=True,ALE_plot="auto",
+- 📊 `importance(kind="direct", X=None, y=None, metric="mae", show_direction=False,
-             filename=None,rnd=2,random_state=123)`
+                perm_optimal=True, prescreen=False, corr_quantile=0.95,
+                corAnalysis=False, plot=True, ALE_plot="auto", filename=None,rnd=2)`

-  Calculates the variable importance of each variable in the model using the Ghost variable method (Delicado and Pena, 2023).
+  Calculates the importance of each variable in the model using by default the One-Permutation framework (Dorador, 2025).
+  Compared to traditional permutation feature importance, our method is deterministic, more efficient and robust.
   This method, unlike Breiman's permutation scheme, accounts for feature correlation, and tends to be faster.
-  It does not need a debiasing or uncertainty quantification step, because by construction it is unbiased and reported scores are statistically significant.

   ### Parameters:
+  - `kind: string, default="direct"`

+    The kind of feature importance desired.
+One of "direct", "systemic", "model_class".
+The latter implements Delicado and Pena (2023) method instead.
-  - `X_test: array-like of shape (n, p)`
+  - `X: array-like of shape (n, p)`

-    Test feature samples.
+    Train and/or test feature samples.
+If not provided, the samples used during training will be used.
-  - `y_test: array-like of shape (n, ) or (n, 1)`
+  - `y: array-like of shape (n, ) or (n, 1)`

-    Test response values.
+    Train and/or test response values.
+If not provided, the samples used during training will be used.
+  - `metric: string, default="mae"`

+    The metric to be used to measure feature importance.
+One of "mae", "mse", "rmse".
+  - `show_direction: bool, default=False`

+    Whether the reported scores should include an overall direction (positive/negative) to signal whether, on average, increasing a feature tends to increase the target (positive) or decrease it (negative)
+  - `perm_optimal: bool, default=True`

+    Whether an optimal or a (faster) heuristic permutation should be used.
+  - `prescreen: bool, default=False`

+    Whether a prescreening of features should be performed.
+Worth it if only a reduced fraction of features is expected to be have nonzero importance (sparse support).
+  - `corr_quantile: float, default=0.95`

+    The quantile of null correlations used as tolerance threshold.
+0.0 = ignore correlations smaller than smallest null correlation; 1.0 = only ignore correlations smaller than all null correlations
   - `corAnalysis: bool, default=True`

     Whether a complementary correlation analysis should be included.